 Scholarship funds may be available, and require an application be submitted in person at the Recreation Office at the time of registration.

 Yes, the facility is available for private rentals on select Friday, Saturday, and Sunday evenings.
-The cost for rental varies based on the number of attendees.

 We do not have a public fax at this time.
 We will refer you to a local office services store.

 Yes, we have wireless Internet.

 The library has public access computers with Internet access.
 You need a library card with a pin or a valid government issued photo ID.